alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 # Introduction & Scope

-The 2018 approved [charter of the IETF DPRIVE Working Group](https://datatracker.ietf.org/doc/charter-ietf-dprive/) contains milestones related to confidentiality aspects of DNS transactions between the iterative resolver and the authoritative name server.
+The 2018 approved [charter of the IETF DPRIVE Working Group](https://datatracker.ietf.org/doc/charter-ietf-dprive/) contains milestones related to confidentiality aspects of DNS transactions between the iterative resolver and authoritative name servers.

 This is also reflected in the [DPRIVE milestones](https://datatracker.ietf.org/wg/dprive/about/), which (as of October 2019) contains two relevant milestones: